Your Legal Guide: IRS Offers In Compromise

 Someone who is contemplating an OIC should seriously consider retaining the help of a tax attorney.
 Unlike CPAs and enrolled agents from debt resolution firms, a tax attorney isn’t just trained in compliance.
 In addition to knowing the rules, a tax attorney is trained in the art of negotiation and persuasive tactics, which is exactly what an OIC is – a negotiated settlement.
 Read more about the differences between tax attorneys and debt resolution firms here.

 Our tax attorneys have calculated hundreds of RCPs and CSEDs for clients.
 They also are trained to look at an individual’s whole financial situation, using every legal tool to get their clients the best tax settlement possible.
-Schedule your free consultation with our Colorado Springs tax attorneys (also located in Denver and Castle Rock); call 303-688-0944 today.
+Schedule your consultation with our Colorado Springs tax attorneys (also located in Denver and Castle Rock); call 303-688-0944 today.